 Let the salad sit for a few hours in the refrigerator to allow the flavors to meld together.

-Serve the Romanian Eggplant Salad chilled or at room temperature, garnished with fresh parsley if desired.
+Serve the Romanian eggplant salad chilled or at room temperature, garnished with fresh parsley if desired.

 Enjoy with fresh bread, crackers, or as part of a mezze platter.